-So does homeowner's insurance cover tree removal?
+So does homeowner's insurance cover the actual tree removal?
 If the tree falls on your lawn but doesn’t damage your property, you’re on your own for debris removal.
 The same goes for dead trees or large branches.
 Home insurance is meant to help in unexpected, unpredictable emergencies, such as fires and floods.
 It’s not a replacement for home maintenance, and insurers are likely to argue that damage from dead trees could be avoided if homeowners are vigilant.

 There are exceptions – so if the tree falls into the street, or on power lines, your municipality will step in.
 Unless there’s a fire or imminent danger, call your city support line to notify them.

 If a tree blocks a driveway, your insurer may cover it.
-It’s worth a phone call to ask, the worst they can say is no. If it blocks your neighbour’s driveway, maybe pay for their cab to work.
+It’s always worth a phone call to ask, the worst they can say is no. If it blocks your neighbour’s driveway, maybe pay for their cab to work.

 What if the neighbour’s tree fell on my house?